ai / mcp

 POST /mcp is restricted to Anthropic's outbound IPs via a Cloudflare WAF rule.
 No other traffic reaches the endpoint.

-The SSO callback validates the AuthKit redirect_uri; only *.workos.com and *.authkit.app domains are allowed.
-Defense-in-depth against open redirect.
+The SSO callback validates the AuthKit redirect_uri so that only *.workos.com and *.authkit.app domains are allowed to provide defense-in-depth against open redirects.

 JSON-RPC dispatcher